shay1987/arcade/README.md

 ![Arcade Logo](logo.png)

 Arcade is a repository that contains a collection of classic TUI arcade games implemented using bash script and ttyd.
-These games are recreated to provide a nostalgic gaming experience for users.
-Whether you're a seasoned gamer or just looking for some fun, Arcade has something for everyone.
+These games are recreated to provide a nostalgic gaming experience for users, whether you're a seasoned gamer or just looking for some fun, `Arcade` has something for everyone.

 ## Project Overview

 Arcade is not only a collection of classic arcade games but also serves as a Continuous Integration and Continuous Deployment (CI/CD) project.
 It incorporates various technologies and tools to demonstrate a complete CI/CD pipeline.
 The project utilizes the following components:

 ### Docker